-How a development mindset propels a future-ready organization
+How a development mindset powered by an intuitive learning management platform propels a future-ready organization by upskilling employees

 The Learning and Development team at Livongo focuses on optimizing the employee-first learning and growth programs so skills, competencies, compliance, and career drivers align to increase efficiencies for the organization, today and in the future.

 As organizations experience growth and change, teams charged with focusing on employee development have to become even more agile in their approach to fostering the culture of learning, progress, and skills that match the future of work.
 By re-formulating the flexibility of the Bridge Employee Development platform, Livongo is creating an employee-first framework to effectively deliver on:

 Ensuring that valuable skills are polished to better serve personal and corporate objectives.

 - Mentoring high potential employees to become effective managers

 Surfacing highly skilled people so they are poised to lead, support, engage, and guide teams for extended performance.

 Transforming the Employee Experience: